jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (a) the purpose of providing information about persons subject to a current summary instalment order; and (b) the further purposes set out in subsection (4).
-(3) A public register maintained under section 368 has— (a) the purpose of providing information about persons currently admitted to the no asset procedure; and (b) the further purposes set out in subsection (4).
+(3) A public register maintained under section 368 has— (a) the purpose of providing information about persons currently admitted to the no asset procedure and persons discharged from that procedure under section 377; and
+  (b) the further purposes set out in subsection (4).
 (4) The further purposes of the public registers are to— (a) facilitate the compliance, audit, and other supporting and administrative functions of the Assignee, Ministry, the courts, or any other person under this Act or any other enactment; and